demoive/Data-Vu/README.md

 ## Summary

-The Data Vu widget is the simplest way to create a backup of your files.
+The Data Vu widget provides an easy and simple way to create a backup of your files.
 It allows you to quickly synchronize your data from any folder to any location: an external drive, a different partition, another folder on the same drive, even across the network to a remote server!

 To define the source and target directories, drop folders onto the widget: